What is Pain? Causes and Types

 Pain Overview

 Pain is a general term that describes uncomfortable sensations in the body.
-Pain is a distressing feeling often caused by intense or damaging stimuli which stems from activation of the nervous system, pain is a signal in the nervous system that something may be wrong.
-In medical diagnosis, pain is regarded as a symptom of an underlying condition.
+It is a distressing feeling often caused by intense or damaging stimuli which stems from activation of the nervous system, it is a signal in the nervous system that something may be wrong.
+In medical diagnosis, it is regarded as a symptom of an underlying condition.
 The feeling of physical pain can vary greatly, it can be mild, sharp, severe or dull.

 When you do something that hurts your body, your brain normally triggers the pain response.
 If you touch something hot, the pain you feel is your body’s way of telling you that you should stop touching the hot item and should take action to cool the skin.
 If you walk on an injured ankle and it hurts, that’s also your body telling you to stop.

 Pain can be acute or can occur over a longer period of time.
 It may be related to a specific injury or issue, or it may be chronic, with ongoing sensations lasting for months.
-Pain can be localized, affecting a specific area of the body, or it can be general, for example, the overall body aches associated with the flu.
-With many chronic conditions, the cause of the pain is unknown.
+It can be localized, affecting a specific area of the body, or it can be general, for example, the overall body aches associated with the flu.
+With many chronic conditions, the cause is unknown.

 Pain is the most common reason for physician consultation in most countries of the world.
 It is a major symptom in many medical conditions, and can interfere with a person’s quality of life and general functioning.

-Although pain is an inconvenient and uncomfortable condition, pain can be a good thing, it let’s us know when something is wrong and gives us hints about causes.
-Some pain is easy to diagnose and can be managed at home, but some types of pain signal serious conditions.
-Pain motivates the individual to withdraw from damaging situations, to protect a damaged body part while it heals, and to avoid similar experiences in the future.
+Although pain is an inconvenient and uncomfortable condition, it can be a good thing, it let’s us know when something is wrong and gives us hints about causes.
+Some pain is easy to diagnose and can be managed at home, but some types signal serious conditions.
+Moreover, it motivates the individual to withdraw from damaging situations, to protect a damaged body part while it heals, and to avoid similar experiences in the future.

 Causes of Pain